sylee1509/Single_Vehicle_RWCP/benchmark_instances/README.md

 #### Format of Each Arc/Edge

-Each arc or edge is defined in the following order (tab-delimited):
+Each arc or edge is defined in the following order:

 | Field Name               | Description                                                                 |
 |--------------------------|-----------------------------------------------------------------------------|